TABLE OF CONTENTS

 Written by Hillary Bennetts

-22 Homemade Stage 1 Baby Food Purees
+22 Homemade Stage One Baby Food Purees

 When it comes to introducing solids, purees are often seen as the go-to.
 Purees can offer some serious nutritional benefits that differ from other feeding approaches - you can pack a LOT of goodies into a puree!

 Plus, purees are pretty simple to make at home.
 When you make purees at home, you can control the texture and consistency.
 This allows you to tailor the puree to your baby's preferences and readiness.
-You can start with a very thin consistency so that it is easy for baby to swallow and then work your way up to a chunkier puree for an added sensory experience once baby is accustomed to swallowing and eating from a spoon.
+You can start with a very thin consistency so that it is easy for your baby to swallow and then work your way up to a chunkier puree for an added sensory experience once your baby is accustomed to swallowing and eating from a spoon.

 Know that we aren't exclusively team puree.
 Serving foods “baby-led weaning” style also has its benefits, and we think a combination of approaches is great for a number of reasons.